RevealBI-JavaBuilder/.github/profile/readme.md

 ## 💡 Need Help?

-If you encounter any issues or have questions, feel free to open an issue in the relevant repository or reach out to us.
+If you encounter any issues or have questions, feel free to use the DOM channel on the Reveal Discord Server.
 We're here to help!